K0SS4/.dotfiles/README.md

     - nerdfonts (icons needed for barbar)
 - nitrogen (for i3 wallpaper)
 - swaybg (for sway wallpaper)
+- lua (for the neovim and Hyprland configs)
 - hyprpaper (for hyprland wallpaper)
 - hypridle/swayidle (for idle actions)
 - hyprpolkitagent (enabled via systemd)